LadyNaggaga/ASP.NETCoreMVA/Introduction/IntroductiontoASPNETCore.md

 *Module goal: In this module we are taking the audience from Console App to WebApp.
 During during the module will be introduced to the following:*
-- *Create a new web app both in VS2017 and commandline*
+- *Create a new web app both in Visual Studio and commandline*
 - *How to run an application with IIS or Kestrel*
 - *An intro to using the middleware.
 E.g. Serving Static files*

 ## Create a new Web Application

-**For this section you can either use VS Code or Visual Studio 2017 RTM.
+*For this section you can either use VS Code or Visual Studio 2017 RTM.*

 - Open up Visual Studio
 - Create a new ASP.NET Core application